JeffNeff/TeaParty/README.md

 - **`/config/2-party`**: Contains the necessary manifests for deploying the `TeaParty` backend.
 - **`/config/3-tools`**: Features an example of a containerized `tea` frontend application.
 Note: This might not work out-of-the-box and may require additional configuration.

----

-**Note**: The section "Building the Container Image" is a placeholder, as I didn't find specific instructions in the provided documentation.
-You might want to fill that in with the appropriate steps.

-I hope this expanded documentation helps!
-Let me know if you'd like any further modifications or additions.